daserzw/MRPS/mrps.md

 version 1.0 [REFEDS-Sirtfi]

-Federation Participants MAY request that their entity is decorated with the corresponding metadata elements via the IDEM Federation Registry.
+Federation Participants MAY request that their entity is decorated with the corresponding metadata elements via the IDEM Registry.
 In case of positive evaluation the entity will be decorated with the corresponding metadata elements and published.

 ## References